The New Jersey Senate Judiciary Committee held an oversight hearing on the nuances of the adult-use cannabis market and medical cannabis.

 “Some patients pay up to $10,000 a year.
 Homegrow gives more control,” Professor Rob Mejia of Stockton University said.

-She added rushing regulations and the high cost of entry to the market are to the detriment of Social Equity applicants.
+Rushing regulations and the high cost of entry to the market are to the detriment of Social Equity applicants, Gonzalez explained.

 Stack said that Scutari wanted to hear from certain experts, and thus others could not sign up to testify.
 He deferred to him on a decision on moving homegrow forward.